Pseudacris crucifer crucifer

 The northern spring peeper varies in color from grayish brown to olive with a dark X-shaped cross on its back and a whitish belly.
 It has a dark bar between its eyes and dark bands on its legs.
 A vocal sac under its chin puffs out when making a call.
 Large, sticky toe pads on each of its webbed feet help in climbing trees and other plants.

 Marshy woods, temporary wetlands, and non-wooded lowlands near ponds and swamps.
 Tends not to go more than three feet above the ground when climbing trees.

 Spring peepers feed on small insects such as ants, beetles and flies, as well as spiders.

-Preyed upon by many predators, including owls and other birds, snakes, salamanders and large spiders.
+Preyed upon by many animals, including owls and other birds, snakes, salamanders and large spiders.

 Males emit a single clear note or “peep” once every second during breeding season.
 Calling may be louder on humid evenings or after a warm spring rain, when males congregate.
 The northern spring peeper’s distinctive call is one of the first signs of spring in March.
 Males also make a lower-pitched trilling whistle when another male moves too close to its calling site.

 Once breeding season is over, peepers move into woodlands and shrubby areas.
-Eggs hatch within 6-12 days, depending on temperature.
-Tadpoles (young peepers) are able to breathe with gills and swim using a tail.
+Eggs hatch within 6 to 12 days, depending on temperature.
+Tadpoles are able to breathe with gills and swim using a tail.
 Their tail actually makes tadpoles larger than adult peepers.
 As they mature, tadpoles lose their tail and develop lungs for breathing.
 Within eight weeks, tadpoles are fully transformed into young frogs and leave the pond.
 Peepers grow to their adult size by the end of the summer and reach maturity within one year.